 How to find jobs

-There are many recruitment agencies specialising in creative industries, including media, fashion and digital.
+There are many recruitment agencies specialising in the creative industries, including media, fashion and digital.

 - Look at their websites and get a feel for the kind of opportunities they advertise.